Melanie Griffith, 62, Flaunts Her Incredible Body In Black Lingerie

 The photo appears to be a selfie that Griffith took as she posed at home in front of a mirror.
 Shelves filled with shoes can be seen on either side of the mirror and Melanie was holding her phone to take the shot as she struck a sexy pose.

 Griffith had her long, blond hair parted on the side and it was styled in loose waves that cascaded over her shoulders.
-Melanie stood angled slightly to the side, one hand at her waist as she cocked a hip.
+She stood angled slightly to the side, one hand at her waist as she cocked a hip.

 The actress wore black high heels to accentuate her stunning lines and fans could not help but comment on her flat tummy, long legs, and incredible physique.